suchmememanyskill/OpenCentauri/docs/mods/light_mods.md

 ## Credits
 Guide and images by _sjoerd on the OpenCentauri Discord.
+R18 SMD size increase and power dissipation analysis by ydrRC on the OpenCentauri Discord.

 [Synthetic Electron 3D](https://www.youtube.com/@SyntheticElectron3D) on YouTube for finding the unused footprint on the PCB, [his video on this topic](https://www.youtube.com/watch?v=1B1BzOQMkCI&lc=UgzqtT4OAFaG_nfkXIB4AaABAg) can be found on his channel.